WASP-62

-WASP-62 is a single star about 575 light-years away.
+WASP-62, formally named Naledi, is a single star about 573 ly away in the constellation Dorado.
 It is an F class main-sequence star, orbited by a planet, WASP-62b.
 The age of WASP-62 is much younger than the Sun at 0.8 billion years, and it has a metal abundance similar to the Sun.

-WASP-62 was named "Naledi" in 2019.
+Nomenclature

+The designation WASP-62 indicates that this was the 62nd star found to have a planet by the Wide Angle Search for Planets.

+This was one of the systems selected to be named in the 2019 NameExoWorlds campaign during the 100th anniversary of the IAU, which assigned each country a star and planet to be named.
+This system was assigned to South Africa.
+The approved names were announced in December 2019.
+The star is named Naledi, which means star in several languages of South Africa, and the planet is named Krotoa after a Khoi translator during colonial times.

 Planetary system

-A transiting hot Jupiter exoplanet orbiting WASP-62 was discovered by WASP in 2012.
+A transiting hot Jupiter exoplanet orbiting WASP-62 was discovered in 2012 by WASP-South at the South African Astronomical Observatory.
 The planet's equilibrium temperature is 1440 K, but the measured average temperature is colder at 1329.6 K. In 2020, a transmission spectrum indicated the atmosphere of WASP-62b is free of clouds.
 It contains sodium and possibly silicon hydrides.

 The planetary orbit is slightly misaligned to the equatorial plane of the star, with the misalignment angle equal to 19.4°.

-WASP-62b was named "Krotoa" in 2019 by amateur astronomers from South Africa as part of the NameExoWorlds contest.
+It is named Krotoa, after the Khoi interpreter of that name.